Inquiries and Investigations

 This inquiry will look at the recruitment and appointment practices of the top 350 listed companies at board level.
 The aim is to identify recruitment practices which make a difference and deliver open, fair and merit based appointments.
-The findings will be published in Spring 2015 and used to produce best practice guidance.
+The findings will be published in autumn 2015 and used to produce best practice guidance.
 Find out more about the inquiry.

 Fair financial decision-making: Section 31 Assessment of HM Treasury